-She insists that Oliver let John Diggle (*still giggling*) be with him constantly “for his safety”, so obviously “Dig” is a spy, though whether he’s aware of it or not, and whether he reports to Moira or Walter, is not clear.
+She insists that Oliver let John Diggle be with him constantly “for his safety”, so obviously “Dig” is meant to be a spy, though whether he’s aware of it or not, and whether he reports to Moira or Walter, is not clear.
 Oliver has to lose him twice in order to carry out Arrow business.
 I’m not sure how much longer he can keep that up.

 Let’s talk a little more about Oliver right now.
 I have to say that I like him a lot.
 That’s not always the case with me and main characters.
-And I’m far more likely to be indifferent to male characters (I tend to love or hate female characters).
+And I’m far more likely to be indifferent to male characters (I tend to love or hate female characters, sorry but it’s true).
 So the amount of love I have for Oliver right now feels really good.

 On the other hand, he also doesn’t go around whining about the triviality of the life the people around him lead.
 Which I appreciate.
 Tommy throws him a back-from-the-dead bash, and many characters in his situation would be all whiny about it, making every possible excuse to not have to attend, and then sitting in a corner and sulking.
 Oliver does use the party to his advantage to cover up some Arrow business, but he also makes every show of embracing the party.
 I’m sure it’s a cover up in many ways.
 Like Bruce Wayne in Batman Begins and The Dark Knight, playing the part of the billionaire playboy as an element of his disguise, and as a way of manipulating his business competitors, lowering their expectations.
-But Bruce Wayne was never really a playboy like that, and Oliver was, at one point.
+But Bruce Wayne was never really a playboy like that (at least not during the time we were with him), and Oliver was, at one point.
 So I’m sure he probably still enjoys a few of those things.
 And like Tommy pointed out, it’s probably about time he got laid.

 And probably one of my favorite things was when Oliver killed one of his kidnappers.
 He reminded the kidnapper that he had killed that innocent bystander, and then said, “Nobody can know my secret,” and then he just snapped his neck.
 I mean, that’s hardcore.
 I like a little grey in my heroes.
 Actually I like a lot of grey in my heroes.
 Well, I really like Captain America, too, to be fair.
 I love how by-the-book he is.
 I find that attractive as well.
 But generally I prefer a nice dose of non-ethical behavior.
 I know, you don’t care.